elusivecodes/FrostDateTime/README.md

 - `formatString` is a string containing the format you wish to use for parsing.
 - `dateString` is a string representing the date you are parsing.
-- `timeZone` is a string representing the timeZone name of the date, and will default to the system timeZone (unless a timeZone is specified in the `dateString`).
+- `timeZone` is a string representing the time zone name of the date, and will default to the system time zone (unless a time zone is specified in the `dateString`).

-If the `dateString` contains timeZone or offset information, and the `timeZone` argument is also passed, the created *DateTime* will be converted to the new `timeZone`, otherwise the `timeZone` will be used during date creation.
+If the `dateString` contains time zone or offset information, and the `timeZone` argument is also passed, the created *DateTime* will be converted to the new `timeZone`, otherwise the `timeZone` will be used during date creation.

 The `isValid` property on the created *DateTime* object can be used to determine whether a formatted string was a valid date.